microsoft/VerifiableCredential-SDK-Android/README.md

 * The algorithm of the keys that will be generated for the Identifier
 * The key type of the keys that will be generated for the Identifier

-Pairwise Identifiers are created for every interaction with a relying party to prevent to Relying Parties from correlating users based off of Identifiers.
+Pairwise Identifiers are created for every interaction with a relying party to prevent two relying parties from correlating users based off of Identifiers.

 ### Card Manager
 `CardManager` - this class deals with any logic related to Portable Identity Cards such as requesting a card through the Issuance service, presenting Verifiable Credentials back to relying parties, and saving cards.